Teesside University Courses

 Further information can also be found at www.gov.uk/advanced-learner-loan

 All full time UK students can apply for a maintenance loan towards their living costs.
 All students are entitled to borrow up to 72% of the maximum amount made available by the Government.
 The remaining 28% is means-tested.
 How much of this remaining support you can get depends on your household income and the amount of Maintenance Grant you receive.
 This loan is repaid together with the Tuition Fee Loan.
 Contact Student Finance Direct online at Student Finance on the GOV.uk website

 Support from Teesside University

-We offer a range of other financial support for students who may need additional help funding their studies, in line with our reputation for fair access.
+A wide range of financial support is available for those who need additional help to fund their studies, in line with the University’s reputation for fair access.

 Find out more about what support may be available to you by visiting Teesside University’s Student Funding page.

 Find out more about scholarships and bursaries by visiting Teesside University’s Undergraduate scholarships and awards page.